 That’s one of the reasons why I’m an employment attorney.
 Stories like Randall’s and the two pastry chefs don’t sit well with me.
 Our employment lawyers think the supervisors at Mar-A-Lago deserve much worse than a written reprimand.
 If true, Mar-A-Lago deserves to pay for condoning this type of behavior and not adequately enforcing their own company policies.
 If you’re reading this, and you’ve been fired for reporting illegal activity at work, whether that be sexual harassment or otherwise, I truly hope that you’ll consider fighting for your rights.
 Employers will just keep doing this and covering their own tracks if they aren’t called out.
 Sure, you might be out of the situation, but there could be future employees that are put in the same position as you because your old company never learned their lesson.
 I see it all too often, but one of the most rewarding aspects of my profession is witnessing justice at work.
 Let us fight for you.

 Sexual harassment is unlawful under Title VII of the Civil Rights Act of 1964 and similar Ohio laws.
 Sexual harassment is a form of gender discrimination.
 If you feel that you are being sexually harassed or are working in a sexually charged or hostile working environment, you should not wait to call the right attorney to schedule a free and confidential consultation.
-At The Spitz Law Firm, you will meet with a sexual harassment lawyer/hostile work environment attorney to find out what your legal rights are and the best way to protect them.
+At Spitz, The Employee’s Law Firm, you will meet with a sexual harassment lawyer/hostile work environment attorney to find out what your legal rights are and the best way to protect them.
 Sexual harrassment is a form of gender discrimination, and employers should be held accountable if they discriminate against female workers in any fashion – but particularly for sexual harrassment.
 It does not matter if you have been wrongfully fired or are still employed, there is no reason to wait to find out what your legal rights are and how to protect yourself from sexual harassment and gender discrimination.
 Call our office at 866-797-6040.

 The materials available at the top of this page and at this gender discrimination, wrongful termination, and sex harassment law website are for informational purposes only and not for the purpose of providing legal advice.
 If you are still asking “what should I do if I was fired today for reporting sex discrimination”, “I’m being sexually harassed by a supervisor,” “the owner of the company grabbed my boobs,” “my boss is rubbing against me,” “I’ve been wrongfully terminated,” or “how do I sue for being wrongfully fired,” your best course is to contact an Ohio sexual harassment attorney/hostile work environment lawyer to obtain advice with respect to sexual harassment/hostile work environment questions or any particular employment law issue.
 Use and access to this employment law website or any of the links contained within the site do not create an attorney-client relationship.
-The legal opinions expressed at the top of this page or through this employment law website are the opinions of the individual lawyer and may not reflect the opinions of The Spitz Law Firm, Brian Spitz, or any individual attorney.
+The legal opinions expressed at the top of this page or through this employment law website are the opinions of the individual lawyer and may not reflect the opinions of Spitz, The Employee’s Law Firm, Brian Spitz, or any individual attorney.